Industries & Professions /

 Dry Cleaning and Laundry Workers

-The U.S. Department of Labor expects overall employment of textile, apparel, and furnishings workers to decline through 2018.
-It makes no specific predictions, however, for dry cleaning and laundry workers.
-The general trends in the textile and apparel industries will not necessarily affect the large number of dry cleaning establishments in the country or the need for laundry workers in hotels, hospitals, and nursing homes.
+Little employment change is expected for dry cleaning and laundry workers through 2020, according to the U.S. Department of Labor.
+There will continue to be need for laundry workers in hotels, hospitals, and nursing homes, as well as in cleaners and dry cleaning retail establishments.
 In the next 10 years, automation advances will cut the number of unskilled and semiskilled workers needed, and most openings will be for skilled workers, drivers, and managers.
-In the dry cleaning industry, many opportunities exist for workers who can perform pressing and spotting procedures.
+In the dry cleaning industry, many opportunities exist for workers who can perform pressing and spotting procedures (although employment in the dry cleaning industry may slow as more people choose to purchase clothing that can be cleaned less expensively at home).
 Job prospects look best for workers who are versatile and who have a good knowledge of textiles.